symfony/symfony-docs/doctrine.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You now have a usable ``Product`` class with mapping information so that
 Doctrine knows exactly how to persist it.
-Of course, you don't yet have the
+You don't yet have the corresponding
-corresponding ``product`` table in your database.
-Fortunately, Doctrine can
+``product`` table in your database.
+Fortunately, Doctrine can automatically
-automatically create all the database tables needed for every known entity
+create all the database tables needed for every known entity in your
-in your application.
+application.
 To do this, run:

 .. code-block:: terminal